-BOSTON -- EMC Corp. confirmed Tuesday that it has bought the assets of struggling virtual tape library (VTL) vendor NearTek Inc. The acquisition is a warning sign to users to proceed with caution
+BOSTON -- EMC Corp. confirmed Tuesday that it has bought the assets of struggling virtual tape library (VTL) vendor NearTek Inc. The acquisition is a warning sign to users to proceed with caution if purchasing EMC's existing VTL product, which is based on software it OEMs from FalconStor Inc.

 During a meeting with SearchStorage.com at the Storage World Conference in Boston, EMC executive vice president and chief development officer Mark Lewis confirmed the acquisition, calling it a "tactical buy" that would provide EMC with a "backup set of technology available more directly."
 Lewis declined to say how much EMC paid for the NearTek assets, but anecdotally he noted that asset sales are like garage sales.
 "The unknown thing in the corner for $100 could actually be hiding a million dollar gem," he said.
 NearTek had raised close to $80 million in funding but was unable to gain significant market traction.